Manufacturer catalog

 Diósgyőri Fogaskerék Gyártó Kft.

-Diósgyőri Gépgyár is a historical, now-defunct industrial builder whose name appears in several Hungarian and English variants.
-The live Diósgyőri Fogaskerék Gyártó Kft. website is used here because it explicitly traces its own lineage to the late DIGÉP plant.
+Diósgyőri Gépgyár is a historical, now-defunct industrial manufacturer whose name appears in several Hungarian and English variants.
+The live Diósgyőri Fogaskerék Gyártó Kft. website explicitly traces that company's lineage to the late DIGÉP plant.
 The headquarters and map point reflect the former factory site in Miskolc rather than a current corporate office.
-No conflict-use claims are made in this builder profile.
+Available sources describe industrial history and product lineage, not combat use.

 • DFG introductionPublisher: Diósgyőri Fogaskerék Gyártó Kft. | Note: Supports the modern successor company's self-description as formed from the late Diósgyőri Gépgyár and its gear-manufacturing focus. | Accessed: 2026-06-21